Rabbids Land

-Rabbids Land is a Wii U game that was announced by Ubisoft at E3 2012.
-It is the seventh console installment of the Raving Rabbids series.
-The game was later ported to Japan for release on June 6, 2013.
-It received mixed reviews, with critics praising several mini-games but criticizing its board game play style.
+Rabbids Land (The Lapins Crétins Land) is a 2012 party video game developed and published by Ubisoft for the Wii U. It is the seventh console installment of the Rabbids series.
+The game was announced by Ubisoft at E3 2012, and was released as a launch title for the Wii U in North America and Europe in November 2012, with a release in Japan following in June 2013.

-The online services for the game were shut down on November 11, 2017.
+Rabbids Land received mixed reviews, with critics praising several mini-games but criticizing its board game play style.
+Online services for the game were shut down on November 11, 2017.

 Plot

 Still on Earth, the Rabbids find themselves taking over an amusement park.
-Two Rabbids are attempting to go on one of the rides (not in disguise the first time, in disguise the second time as a dinosaur and in disguise the third time as a tall man), but are thrown out by an unseen person.
+Two Rabbids are attempting to go on one of the rides (not in disguise the first time, in disguise the second time as a dragon and in disguise the third time as a tall man), but are thrown out by an unseen person due to them not meeting the height requirements.
 One of the Rabbids contacts the Rabbid spaceship through an iPhone-like device.
-He tries to call the Rabbid in the spaceship, but the Rabbid in the spaceship is too busy playing with the Wii U GamePad.
-Unaware of the consequences, the Rabbid in the spaceship continues to play with the Gamepad, which was actually controlling the whole ship.
-The Rabbid turns the Gamepad upside down, which causes the ship to land in the amusement park.
+He tries to call the Rabbid in the spaceship, who is too busy playing with the Wii U GamePad.
+Unaware of the consequences, the Rabbid in the spaceship continues to play with the GamePad, which was actually controlling the whole ship.
+The Rabbid turns the GamePad upside down, which causes the ship to flip itself and crash land in the amusement park.

 Gameplay

 Gameplay is similar to the Mario Party series.
 It features a board game-like scenario.
-The player will have to roll a dice with the Wii U Gamepad and depending on the number the dice lands, the Rabbid will move to the corresponding square.
-These squares trigger a different feature and can be easily told apart just by looking at the symbol drawn on the square.
-Your primary goal is to win the board game by winning trophies, which can be collected by playing and winning minigames.
-Once a player has collected all trophies needed, you need to get to the center.
-Once you get to the center, the game is over and the player can win prizes.
+The player rolls a dice with the Wii U GamePad, and depending on the number the dice lands, the Rabbid will move to the corresponding square.
+These squares trigger a different feature and can be easily told apart by looking at the symbol drawn on the square.
+The primary goal is to win the board game by winning trophies, which can be collected by playing and winning minigames.
+Once a player has collected all trophies needed, they must to get to the center.
+Upon reaching it, the game is over and the player can win prizes.
 Although up to four players can take turns in the main game, only two players can play the minigames at a time.

 Soundtrack

 The music was composed by Jennifer Kes Remington.
 A 17-song soundtrack is available on the iTunes Music Store, and is based on the minigames played.
-Similar to the dance called "Here Comes The Hotstepper" by The Hit Crew from Just Dance 2, the game also includes licensed songs such as "Make the Party (Don't Stop)" by Bunny Beats (featuring Liquid) from Just Dance 4, "Dance All Nite" by Anja from Just Dance 3 and "Crazy Little Thing" from Just Dance 4, also by Anja.
+Similar to the dance called "Here Comes The Hotstepper" by The Hit Crew from Just Dance 2, the game also includes licensed songs such as "Make the Party (Don't Stop)" by Bunny Beats (featuring Liquid) from Just Dance 4, "Dance All Nite" and "Baby Don't Stop Now" by Anja from Just Dance 3 and "Crazy Little Thing" from Just Dance 4, also by Anja.